V4Fire/Client/src/components/super/i-block/README.md

 #### [rootTag]

 The root tag type.
-If not specified, will be taken from the component `rootTag` prop.
+If not specified, it will be taken from the component `rootTag` prop.

 ```
 - namespace [%fileName%]